Follower Agnostic Methods for Stackelberg Games: MOTIVATING EXAMPLE: INCENTIVE DESIGN IN ROUTING GAMES

-\paragraph{Gradient estimator.} Note that to compute the gradient of the function \(\tilde{f}(x)\), we need to compute the derivative through the solution to the variational inequality which may involve higher order gradient computations and at times is not computable in closed form due to constraints.
-In this work we consider a gradient estimator inspired from \cite{spall1997one,flaxman2004online}.
-Specifically, in this work we use the following estimator of gradient
+where \(\ZO(x;\delta,v)\) denotes a gradient estimator of function \(\tilde{f}(\cdot) := f(\cdot,\br(\cdot))\), evaluated at \(x\) with parameters \(\delta,v\).
+We shall describe the estimator in detail below. \paragraph{Gradient estimator} In order to compute the gradient of \(\tilde{f}(x)\), we need to compute the derivative through the solution to the variational inequality in \eqref{eq: SG}, i.e. \(S(x)\), which may involve higher order gradient computations and at times is not computable in closed form due to constraints.
+In this work, we consider a gradient estimator inspired from \cite{spall1997one,flaxman2004online}.
+Specifically, we consider the following estimator